 Impregnated or Treated Foam: A secondary chemical process and method for improving the performance of the foam.
 Various formulations and dipping techniques will offer benefits of:

 - Improved sealing properties

-A by-product of foam conversion, virgin polyurethane foam is granulated and mixed with Toluene Di Isocyanate and steam and then pressurised to form individual blocks of chip foam or reconstituted foam.
+Chip Foam/ Reconstituted Foam: A by-product of foam conversion, virgin polyurethane foam is granulated and mixed with Toluene di Isocyanate and steam and then pressurised to form individual blocks of chip foam or reconstituted foam.

 Various densities of product can be made and typical applications are carpet underlay, packaging and acoustic insulation.

-Polyolefin Foam: Generic name for polyethylene foam that can be produced cross linked or non cross linked.
+Polyolefin Foam: Generic name for polyethylene foam that can be produced cross linked or non-cross linked.
 The cross linked expanded polyethylene foam is completely closed cell and of smooth even structure with water absorption being less than 0.5%.
-The non cross linked variety has a coarser structure, more suited for non technical applications such as general packaging.
-The cross linked variety is a technical foam and is suitable for a tranch of applications covering thermal insulation, gaskets/seals and performance protective packaging and case inserts plus much more.
+The non-cross linked variety has a coarser structure, more suited for non-technical applications such as general packaging.
+The cross linked variety is a technical foam and is suitable for a tranche of applications covering thermal insulation, gaskets/seals and performance protective packaging and case inserts plus much more.

 XPE: Expanded Polyethylene Foam

 Plastazote: Closed cell expanded polyethylene foam such as our FT-18P, FT-24P, FT-33P, FT-45P, FT-33HDP